andrewlimaza/sitewide-notice-wp/readme.txt

 * When a user closes the bar, automatically hide this notification bar for 24 hours.
 * Show/hide notice bar with a checkbox.
 * HTML code supported.
-* Custom CSS supported.
+* Hide sitewide message on mobile devices.
-* Hide set wide message on mobile devices.
+* Hide sitewide message for logged in users.
-* Hide site wide message for logged in users.
+* Integrates with [Paid Memberships Pro](https://paidmembershipspro.com) - show notification banner only to members.
-* Integrates with [Paid Memberships Pro](https://paidmembershipspro.com) - show banner only to members.
+* Show notification bar either on top or on the bottom of the screen.

 == Installation ==